 JFSGNH traces its roots to 1881 when community lay leaders created the Hebrew Benevolent Society to provide assistance to newly arriving Russian immigrants to the New Haven area.
 The demand for aid was so great that additional Jewish community members established similar groups (e.g., Hebrew Charity Society, Mishkan Israel Sisterhood Philanthropic Works).
 In 1919, they merged to become United Jewish Charities.

 Upon the hiring of a professional social worker, this former lay agency set the foundation for the current professionally staffed social service agency.
 In 1920, a collaborative effort with other area organizations emerged as Community Chest—now known as the United Way.

-JFSGNH is a licensed and fully accredited multi-service social service agency supported in part by the Jewish Federation of Greater New Haven.
-We are a member of the Association of Jewish Family and Children’s Agencies (AJFCA), the CT Council of Family Service Agencies (CCFSA), and the CT Community Non-Profit Alliance (CCNA).
-JFSGNH is accredited by the Council on Accreditation of Services for Families & Children (COA).
-Our Foster Care and Adoption programs are funded in part by the CT Department of Children & Families (DCF).
+JFSGNH is a licensed social service agency supported in part by the Jewish Federation of Greater New Haven.
+We are a member of the Network of Jewish Human Service Agencies (NJHSA), the CT Council of Family Service Agencies (CCFSA), and the CT Community Non-Profit Alliance (CCNA).

 Please visit our Employment page to learn about job opportunities at JFSGNH.